HariniNarasimhan/Bacteria-Biotope-at-BioNLP-OST-2019/README.md

 Given the a1 file extract it's corresponding a2 file that extracts the relationship between entities.

 ### Data preprocessing
-1.The data preprocessing includes the creation of a csv tabel for the data as follows
+1. The data preprocessing includes the creation of a csv tabel for the data as follows
 ![](images/preprossed.png)
-2.The stopwords were removed
+2. The stopwords were removed
-3.All the words were made in lower cases
+3. All the words were made in lower cases
-4.The numbers were removed
+4. The numbers were removed

 ### Sentence to vectors
 The pre-trained Fast-text model of english wiki has been used to convert all the sentences to vectors.